 2. Don’t join in

-You may encounter or have encountered body shaming regularly, and be guilty of joining in, possibly without even realising it.
+You may encounter body shaming regularly, and be guilty of joining in, possibly without even realising it.
 The best thing you can do is avoid making negative comments altogether.